BorjaRuizReverter/SigaaWebScraping/README.md

 pip install bs4 selenium
 ```

-Also, the RegEx Module is need in order to work with Regular Expressions.
+Also, the RegEx Module is needed in order to work with Regular Expressions.
 ```shell
 pip install re
 ```